daisygunn/la-petite-traveller/README.md

 ### **Structure**

-This website is a single page website to allow for desired flow; the navigation bar at the top allows for users to easily move to whatever section of the site they are interested in or they can simply scroll through the information as it is displayed.
+This website is a single-page website to allow for desired flow; the navigation bar at the top allows for users to easily move to whatever section of the site they are interested in or they can simply scroll through the information as it is displayed.
 I chose the following order for the information 'Home > Travel Tips 101 > My Last Trip > Keep in Touch', as I felt this would allow the information to be digested in the best way.
 The text blocks are broken up with images to ensure interest is kept and there is no information overload at any point.
 There is a concise review of Sri Lanka before the more in-detail guide as I wanted users to be able to find these key bits of information quickly.
-Finally there is a simple sign up form for users to sign up to the La Petite Traveller's newsletter.
+Finally, there is a simple sign up form for users to sign up to the La Petite Traveller's newsletter.

 ### **Skeleton**
 [Wireframes](wireframes.pdf/wireframes_la_petite_traveller.pdf)

 Please note the actual website has changed slightly from these wireframes.

-Whilst building the website I felt that there were sections with too much information, for this reason I opted to install the read more button on all devices and not just the mobile.
+Whilst building the website I felt that there were sections with too much information, for this reason, I opted to install the read more button on all devices and not just the mobile.
 This allows for user's to only read on if they would like the more detailed information; I felt giving the user this control would provide a positive user experience.

-I also decided to change my photo slideshow to a Fancybox gallery as I felt it looked cleaner and I preferred this method of interaction, it also allowed for better responsivness and the images looked better on larger screens.
+I also decided to change my photo slideshow to a Fancybox gallery as I felt it looked cleaner and I preferred this method of interaction, it also allowed for better responsiveness and the images looked better on larger screens.

 In addition to these changes I also decided to add an animated arrow between the heading for the newsletter sign up form and the form itself, I felt that this was an engaging element that would encourage user's to keep looking down the page.

 ### **Surface**

-I chose a colour palette based around blues & greens as these colours remind me of the sea & being amongst nature; I want the users of this website to be transported to their own memories of travelling/holiday's and believe these colours will help to do this.
-I paired these with a lighter off-white in order to allow for appropriate contrast.
+I chose a colour palette based around blues & greens as these colours remind me of the sea & being amongst nature; I want the users of this website to be transported to their memories of travelling/holiday's and believe these colours will help to do this.
+I paired these with a lighter off-white to allow for appropriate contrast.

 ---

 ## **Features**

-This is a fully responsive website that was designed mobile first as this is the most likely way it will be viewed; the page is divided into the four sections listed in the navbar.
-Where a colour background has been used it has a slightly transparent opacity and the text is an off-white.
+This is a fully responsive website that was designed mobile-first as this is the most likely way it will be viewed; the page is divided into the four sections listed in the navbar.
+Where a colour background has been used it has a slightly transparent opacity and the text is off-white.
 All of the headings use the font Cookie and the body text is Raleway, this consistency has been used across the website to create a coherent design.

 ### *Navbar*
 The navbar is placed on top of a responsive image which acts as a header, when viewed on smaller screens I opted for the menu to collapse into a hamburger icon as I still wanted to image to be seen.
-The image I have chosen is representative of the sites theme and incorporates the colour pallete, it immediately encourages the user to think of being on holiday and entices them to read further.
+The image I have chosen is representative of the site's theme and incorporates the colour palette, it immediately encourages the user to think of being on holiday and entices them to read further.

 ### *About*
-This is where I introduce myself and the page and give a brief insight into why it was created, I have used a H2 element for the main heading, followed by a H3 tag line and then a more descriptive paragraph.
+This is where I introduce myself and the page and give a brief insight into why it was created, I have used an H2 element for the main heading, followed by an H3 tag line and then a more descriptive paragraph.
 I wanted to keep this section simple and clean as there is plenty more information to follow.

 ### *Travel Tips 101*
-This section starts with a H2 heading and is the followed by a series of H4 and P elements, this structure is used to provide clarity of the items within this section and make it easy to understand at a glance.
+This section starts with an H2 heading and is then followed by a series of H4 and P elements, this structure is used to provide clarity of the items within this section and make it easy to understand at a glance.
 This also allows the users to direct their attention to a particular section they a more interested in.
-Within the p elements there are a number of clickable links for products mentioned, this enables the user to easily navigate their way to recommended products creating a trusting relationship between the author and user.
+Within the p elements, there are several clickable links for products mentioned, this enables the user to easily navigate their way to recommended products creating a trusting relationship between the author and user.
 There is also an Essentials list of items to pack when travelling, on smaller screens this list appears under the Travel Tips and on larger screens (1440px+) it is alongside it.
-This list is also available as a downloadable document so that users can print this list to use for their own packing.
+This list is also available as a downloadable document so that users can print this list to use when packing.

 ### *My Last Trip*
 This section includes the most information on the page and so I wanted to include imagery alongside text.
-The title is a H2 element that is set underneath a responsive hero image, this is followed by a concise review of Sri Lanka.
+The title is an H2 element that is set underneath a responsive hero image, this is followed by a concise review of Sri Lanka.
 The review is built using H4 and p elements with icons from FontAwesome.
-There is then a seperate div that contains a far more detailed review of Sri Lanka, this features a map embedded using GoogleMaps and also a read more/read less button.
-I want users to read this information only if they want to and it not be an overwhelming amount of text on their screen.
+There is then a separate div that contains a far more detailed review of Sri Lanka, this features a map embedded using GoogleMaps and also a read more/read less button.
+I want users to read this information only if they want to and not have an overwhelming amount of text on their screen.
 I have then included a Fancybox gallery of images of my trip to Sri Lanka, this uses 2 Fancybox libraries that have been included at the bottom of my HTML code.

 ### *Keep in touch*
-This is a sign up form that will allow the user to sign up for La Petite Traveller's newsletter.
-There is a H2 & H3 providing information regarding the form and an animated arrow guiding the user's attention to the form below.
+This is a signup form that will allow the user to sign up for La Petite Traveller's newsletter.
+There is an H2 & H3 providing information regarding the form and an animated arrow guiding the user's attention to the form below.
 The form uses 3 elements, 2 text inputs and an email input.
 They are all required therefore all information is necessary to submit the form.
-The colour pallet used is the same as across the site.
+The colour pallet used is the same across the site.

 ---
 ## Technologies Used
-I have used a number of technlogies that have enabled this design to work:
+I have used several technologies that have enabled this design to work:

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
     - Used as the basic building block for the project and to structure the content.